nicholasvuono/drift/README.md

 # drift
-The open source tool for testing ai agents.
+The open-source tool for detecting behavior drift in AI agents.